The Invisible Guardian: Plot

-Several weeks later, Flora's book, which she dedicated to her mother, has been published while Amaia and James reveal to Rosaura and Engrasi that they are expecting a child together.
+Several weeks later, Flora's book, which she dedicated to her mother, was published, while Amaia and James reveal to Rosaura and Engrasi that they are expecting a child together.
 From a distance, a large hairy creature looks over the valley before going back into the forest.

 Cast

 Production

 An adaptation of the eponymous novel by Dolores Redondo, the screenplay was penned by Luiso Berdejo.
 The film was produced by Atresmedia Cine, Nostromo Pictures and El Guardián Invisible AIE alongside Nadcon.
 It had the participation of Atresmedia.

 Release

 Distributed by DeAPlaneta, the film was theatrically released in Spain on 3 March 2017.